lilbutsa/JIM-Immobilized-Microscopy-Suite/docs/Jimbob.rst

 **Align ROI size** - *Size of Region of Interest for Alignment* : The region at the centre of the image that will be used for alignment.
 Has to be a power of 2 (ie 256,512,1024).
 Larger areas will be more robust but also slower to calculate.

-**Max Shift** - *Maximum Shift allowed for Dift Correction* : Limit drift correctiion to correct by less than this value.
+**Max Shift** - *Maximum Shift allowed for Drift Correction* : Limit drift correction to correct by less than this value.
 This can halp avoid abborent alignment with weak signals.

 **Drift Correct Detection** - *Drift Correct Image Used for Detection* : Whether or not to drift correct the stack before creating the image used for detection

 **Channel** - *Channel to Use for Detection and Alignment* : Set to 0 to detect using the sum of all channels, otherwise 1 for channel 1 etc.

-**Start Frame** - *Detection Start Frames* : first frame of the reference region for detection for each channel
+**Start Frame** - *Detection Start Frames* : The first frame of the reference region which is averaged to create the image for detection.
+Set to 1 to got from the first frame in the stack.

-**End Frame** - *Detection End Frames* : last frame of reference region.
+**End Frame** - *Detection End Frames* : The last frame in reference region which is averaged to create the image for detection.
 Negative numbers go from end of stack. i.e. -1 is last image in stack

 **Cutoff** - *Threshold Cutoff* :  The cutoff for the initial thresholding.
-Typically in range 0.5-4
+Typically in range 0.5 to 4

 **Min Eccentricity** - *Minimum Eccentricity of ROIs* : Eccentricity of best fit ellipse goes from 0 to 1 - 0=Perfect Circle, 1 = Line.
 Use the Minimum to exclude round objects.
 Set it to any negative number to allow all round objects